Oops and Daisies

 Replace the habits with something new

-Chances are your old habit filled the need of something else… like watching TV for little miss.
+Chances are your old habit filled the need of something else, like watching TV for Little Miss.
 It was her chance to “wake up” and ease into the day.
 We’ve replaced that TV with a morning hug (something I wish I’d done much earlier), books, and some quiet time playing in her room.
 We don’t dive into getting dressed first thing in the morning, because I know that’s too overwhelming for her.
-(Of course, once she’s in school that will have to change).
+(Granted, once she’s in school that will have to change).

 Coloring page download